oxyo/oa-t-sensor/README.md

 ![](http://smartcontrol.lt/images/portfolio/S02.jpg)

-It uses [Ciseco XRF wireless RF radio UART serial data module][] with temperature sensor firmware loaded.
+Used [Ciseco XRF wireless RF radio UART serial data module][] with temperature sensor firmware loaded.
 It sends temerature values in 1 min. intervals to Open Automation Center.
-To extend sensor lifetime used A123 LiPOFe4 accumulator.
+To extend sensor lifetime LiPOFe4 accumulator used.

 This simple device can measure air temperature in range -30..+60 up to 0.5% precision.